 This type of wire has the paper attached to it already and is used for open stud applications mostly.
+A strand of wires runs the length of the paper and wire and is inter-weaved, connecting the two together.
 It has a bottom and top edge that are designed to fit on top of one another and overlap the paper and wire simultaneously.

-Nailing off nearly all types of wire is the same, in essence, depending on your local building codes and engineering specs.
-Most wire requires you to nail it off at a 6 and 12 interval.
-This means that nails and/or staples around the edges and at vertical seams will require a fastener every 6 inches and every 12″ on the studs.
+Nailing Patterns For Wire: Nailing off nearly all types of wire is the same, in essence, depending on your local building codes and engineering specs.
+Most wire requires you to nail it off at a "6 and 12" interval.
+This means that nails and/or staples around the edges of windows, corners of walls, bottom & top of walls will require a fastener every 6 inches and nailing every 12" on the studs themselves (vertically).

 Furred Wire VS Non-Furred Wire: Coming Soon!